samayo/bulletproof/README.md

 Bulletproof is a single-class library to securely upload images in PHP.

-Additionaly, to resize, shrink, watermark images; you can include a set sperarate functions found inside [`/src/utils`][utils] folder.
-They are functions that can be used with/without this library.
+Additionally, there are separate functions to help you resize, shrink, watermark images.

 Install
 -----